 Open a business bank account

-Now that you have a business license the next things you’ll want to do is open a corporate bank account.
+Now that you have a business license, you’ll want to open a corporate bank account.
 This will help you keep track of all your expenses and revenue and make accounting a lot easier.
-Speaking of accounting, you might want to consider hiring an accountant or signing up for accounting software.

 Design your tour